gretaivan/DateWithAngular/README.md

 - created `UserDTO` that is an object to be returned post login or registration
 - implements JWT token in the `AcountController`, updates login and register methods to return user object with token
 - added token string for development environment, that can be sent to the remote repo `appsettings.Development.json`
 - installed microsoft api core jwt bearer, added protected routers to the `UserController`
 - added middleware in the `Startup.cs` dependency injection `ConfigureServices()` to add the JwtBearerService with the required config and `Configure()` method `UseAuthentication` between corse and authorization and sequence is important.
 - Created `Extensions`: `ApplicationServiceExtensions` and `IdentityServiceExtensions` to refactor `Startup.cs` token and data/db services. [see](#### Extension methods)

 #### Client

 - generated nav component with CLI
 - added bootstrap
+- added navigation component `nav` with login form that takes the input and outputs to console log using ngModel
+- created account service `account.services.ts` that creates the post request to the `api/account/login`

 ## Some theory